CarolinaFledgling/CarolinaFledgling/README.md

 - 🧳 I'm from Poland but I live in Norway

-- 🔭 I’m currently learning Typescript
+- 🔭 I’m currently practice  JavaScript, React, Typescript

 - 🎯 Goal : To be a better Developer